 - Take shelter in an interior hallway on a lower floor away from windows or glass when you're in a large building, such as a mall or auditorium.

 Large hail is created by strong rising wind currents (updrafts) that carry water droplets into the upper regions of a thunderstorm where they freeze.
 Hail that is dime size or greater can produce dents in the tops of vehicles, damage roofs, break windows and cause significant bodily injury.
-Hailstones can form to softball size and fall at speeds in excess of 100 miles per hour.
+Hailstones can form to softball size or larger and fall at speeds in excess of 100 miles per hour.

 Thunderstorm Safety Actions